-In Paris, Matarese agents temporarily complicate Vasili and Antonia’s efforts to rendezvous with Scofield in London.
-This series of events allows Taleniekov to avenge himself on the Matarese agents for killing Ludmilla and his two friends back in Russia and Germany.
+Next stop Paris, where Antonia waits for Taleniekov to catch up while Brandon moves on to London.
+Matarese agents temporarily complicate Vasili and Antonia’s efforts to leave France and rendezvous with Scofield in London.
+This series of events allows Taleniekov to avenge himself on the Matarese agents for killing Lodzia and his two friends back in Russia and Germany.

 Once reunited our trio of heroes find the Matarese links in Great Britain, but before they can move on to America, Taleniekov and Antonia are captured by agents of the Matarese Circle.
 Beowulf Agate alone remains free.

-In what I consider to be Robert Ludlum’s most finely crafted finale, Beowulf Agate uses all his espionage skills and calls in every favor he can to compile the evidence necessary to expose the Matarese plot and bring down many of its higher-ups.
+SPOILERS: In what I consider to be Robert Ludlum’s most finely crafted finale, Beowulf Agate – while still on the run – uses all his espionage skills and calls in every favor he can to compile the evidence necessary to expose the Matarese plot and bring down many of its higher-ups.
 That includes the Shepherd Boy, who is still alive and crucial to the group’s plans.

 As Scofield tries to free Vasili and Antonia from the Matarese’s hands, ugly shocks are in store for both the “good guys” and the “bad guys.”
 In the unfolding chaos Taleniekov – who has been so injured by his Matarese interrogators that he could never live a normal life again – sacrifices himself to aid the getaway of Bray and Antonia.

-The U.S. and Soviet governments are saved from the Matarese Circle and Scofield engineers an escape from the world of violence for himself and Antonia.
-In memory of their late friend Vasili they have named their charter boat The Serpent, after his old code name.
+The U.S. and Soviet governments are saved from the Matarese Circle and Scofield manages an escape from the world of violence for himself and Antonia.
+In memory of their late friend Vasili they name their charter boat The Serpent, after his old code name.